kidwellj/multi-room-hifi/README.md

 This second option is more elegant, but also a lot more complicated.
 You need to reduce the voltage for your ESP32 carefully so you don't fry it.
 I haven't run this solution yet, but you can view the conversation on DIY Audio if you want to get a sense of how it will probably go.

 ### Software Installation:

 Flash your ESP32 using the same process detailed above, and you're all set!

+# Notes:

+## Flashing ESP32

+It's worth noting that while flashing ESP32 devices can be really easy, sometimes it can be quite tricky.
+The ESP32 actually has its storage divided into several partitions and goes through a series of boot loading, first a simple partition and then subsequent boot processes are loaded.
+Some software flashing only replaces later Boot process stages.
+It's also the case that certain builds of the ESP32 can be more difficult to get into a ROM flashing mode.
+Usually if your ESP32 has a reset and a boot button (wired to pins GPIO0 and GPIO2) then you can hold these down to enter a rom flashing state.
+But some devices (like the lilygo T8 board I use above) only has a boot button, so you will need to manually bridge the pins with a resistor to "pull low" at 10k ohms or less which will also trigger a rom flashing state.

+It is also a bit annoying to find the serial device for USB on MacOS.
+For reference, the command `ls -lha /dev/tty*|grep modem` will give you the device ID once it is plugged in, and you can use this with esptool.py.

 # Future plans: